 Note: The map will take on the datum and projection of the added layers: NAD 1983 UTM Zone 17 North.

 Step 2.
 Create a LAS Dataset

-In order to work with LiDAR data in ArcGIS Pro, you must create a LAS Dataset from the LAS files.
+To work with LiDAR data in ArcGIS Pro, you must create a LAS Dataset from the LAS files.
 This can be accomplished using the Create LAS Dataset Tool.